 - 1. Testing and Immunization Requirements: - a.
 A two-step Mantoux Tuberculin skin test, or Quantiferon Gold/T-Spot Test.
 See the "Immunization and TB Surveillance" form. - b.
 Tuberculin test must be read 48-72 hours after it is administered.
 Students who do not comply will not be allowed in clinical until testing is completed. - c.
-Converters will referred to their physician for follow-up and prophylaxis, as necessary. - When students are exposed to patients or other students, family members and/or employees with infectious diseases (i.e. COVID, tuberculosis, hepatitis, meningococcal meningitis, varicella, rubeola, rubella, mumps) the Student Health Nurse at JFK Muhlenberg Snyder Schools should be notified immediately and an incident report should be completed. - Students sustaining puncture wounds, blood splashes or perimucosal contact with blood or body fluids in the clinical areas should report this immediately to their instructor and the Student Health Nurse.
-An safety report should be made out and the student must be seen in the Emergency Room the same day the incident occurs - 4.
+Converters will referred to their physician for follow-up and prophylaxis, as necessary. - 2.
+When students are exposed to infectious diseases (i.e. COVID, tuberculosis, hepatitis, meningococcal meningitis, varicella, rubeola, rubella, mumps) the Student Health Nurse at JFK Muhlenberg Snyder Schools should be notified immediately and an incident report should be completed. - Students sustaining puncture wounds, blood splashes or perimucosal contact with blood or body fluids in the clinical areas should report this immediately to their instructor and the Student Health Nurse.
+A safety report should be made out and the student must be seen in the Emergency Room the same day the incident occurs - 4.
 The School of Nursing reserves the right to require additional testing depending on contract requirements of clinical affiliates